 In cases in which the report was made anonymously or by a third party (such as a friend, roommate, adviser, or faculty member), this Policy will apply in the same manner as if the complainant had made the initial report.
-A Title IX Coordinator or member of the OJA staff will make every effort to meet with the complainant to discuss available options and on-campus and off-campus resources.
+A Title IX Coordinator or member of the JA staff will make every effort to meet with the complainant to discuss available options, including supportive measures, and oncampus and off-campus resources.